-Comparison
+Comparison function

-The compare value is to be pre-defined by CC_I.
-As soon as a comparison condition is kept, the bit STS_DO of the counter status is set.
-Please consider that the bit STS_DO may only be influenced when in the counter status the bit STS_CTRL_DO is set.
-You predefine the behavior of the counter output via the parameterization (MODE2_I):
+The compare value is to be pre-defined by the output area.
+The comparison bit may be found at the counter status at STS\COMP.
+Please consider that the bit STS\COMP may only be influenced when in the counter status the bit STS\CTRL\COMP is set.
+The following behavior for the comparison bit may be pre-defined via the parameterization: